HappyFunCorp/CMS/README.md

 - Custom extensions: Dato CMS provides a variety of tools and features for building custom extensions, such as field types, plugins, and widgets.
 This makes it easy to extend the functionality of Dato CMS and integrate with other systems or services.

 Dato CMS provides a variety of features and tools that make it easy to integrate with APIs or services.
 Its API-first architecture, webhook integrations, Zapier integration, content federation, and custom extensions all contribute to a powerful and flexible content management system that can be easily integrated with other parts of your infrastructure.

+### HyGraph

+HyGraph can connect to third party APIs as well as use WebHooks.
+The documentation is not very rich and I suspect this is still a young feature.

 ## Support/Resources Available